-Opposition developing to Boris Johnson’s Parliament maneuver
+Backlash grows to Johnson’s suspension of UK Parliament

 “I think the outrage is phony and it is created by people who don’t want us to leave the European Union and are trying very hard to overturn the referendum result and don’t want the benefits of leaving the European Union,” he told the BBC.

-“This is completely constitutional and proper,” he said.
-“There is going to be a lot of time to debate before October 31.”

-The move has prompted ruptures across the political spectrum, including among members of Johnson’s Conservative Party.
-Scottish Conservative leader Ruth Davidson, who has differed with Johnson in the past, resigned Thursday.
+The action by Johnson, who became prime minister last month, prompted ruptures across the political spectrum, including among members of his Conservative Party.
+Scottish Conservative leader Ruth Davidson, who has differed with Johnson in the past, resigned her leadership post Thursday.
 Though the popular leader cited family reasons, the timing of such a decision following Johnson’s seismic move suggested that she disagreed with his tactics.

 Others in the party are more obviously concerned.
 Senior Conservative lawmaker Ken Clarke was among those describing the suspension of Parliament as “absurd.”